Jul 19, 2019 · 9 min read

 Sunscreen sprays are a lot easier to hunt down than powder sunscreens, but powders are starting to catch on.
 Powder sunscreens are a great option for anyone who struggles with oiliness in their makeup looks, not to mention, they can offer pretty solid protection against UV rays.

 Similar to Tarteguard, this product is a mineral-based physical sunscreen with zinc oxide.
-This formula is alcohol and fragrance free, making it a better choice for those with sensitive skin.
+This formula is alcohol and fragrance-free, making it a better choice for those with sensitive skin.

 This powder is translucent, making it a great option to apply over makeup.
-This sunscreen may also appeal to many due to its being vegan, gluten, and soy free.
+This sunscreen may also appeal to many due to its being vegan, gluten, and soy-free.
 But if you’re concerned about skin allergies, consider this: one of the main ingredients includes a synthetic fragrance.
 If you have sensitive skin, you may want to skip this product altogether.

 Start your free trial (plus shipping & handling)

 Giving my skin what it needs is the crucial first step of every makeup routine, but everyone’s skin is unique.
-While sun protection is crucial to preventing sun damage, using good cleansers, moisturizers, and topical creams keep my face healthy and happy.
+While sun protection is crucial to preventing sun damage, using good cleansers, moisturizers, and topical creams keeps my face healthy and happy.
 If you’re curious, sign up for a free trial of Curology and see why simple skincare is the greatest beauty hack of all time.